widged/gb-elm-language/en/type/05-record.md

 #### structural type, order doesn't matter

+Records in Elm are structurally typed.
 The type of a record is just the description of its fields.
-The names given to the fields and the type of each one.
+The names given to the fields and the type of their contents

 Both `{ age : number, first : String, gender : String, last : String }` and `{first : String, last : String, age: Int, gender: String}` define the same type.